 Lancelin Sand Dunes hold the Guinness World Record for the largest convoy of off-road vehicles organised by Lancelin District Community Association (Australia) on 15 October 2016.
 Lancelin also holds the World Record for the longest windsurfing race at 13.83 nautical miles.

 Another record for Lancelin is that the world’s oldest message in a bottle was found 30 km north of Lancelin in January 2018.
-A scrolled note was inside a bottle that was thrown overboard from the German ship Paula in 1886.
+A scrolled note was inside a bottle thrown overboard from the German ship Paula in 1886.

 Not bad for a small town!